elm-city-craftworks/weiqi/TOUR.md

 actions will take, a callback based system is much more efficent than relying on polling here.

+Another interesting consequence of this style of design is that the UI is purely a delivery mechanism with almost no application-specific knowledge.
+This made it possible to introduce the Ray-based adapter with minimal effort even after the entire application had been written for JRuby originally.
+It's hard to say whether this basic architecture will start to show signs of brittleness when additional features are added to this application, but it seems to be working well so far.

-If you're curious about the specific details, you can take a closer look at the **lib/weiqi/game.rb** to see exactly how and when these observers get notified.
-Just be warned that there are a few weak spots in that code!
+If you're curious about the specific details of how this event-based system is implemented, you can take a closer look at **lib/weiqi/game.rb** to see exactly how and when these observers get notified.
+Just be aware that although the basic design idea is sound, there are a few weak spots how this code is implemented!
 (They're discussed in its comments, and below).

 ## Known issues and caveats